 5.1.5.7.
 As soon as break-through occurs or when the fuel temperature reaches 308 K (35 °C), whichever occurs first, the heat source is turned off, the enclosure doors unsealed and opened, and the vehicle fuel tank cap(s) removed.
-If break-through has not occurred by the time the fuel temperature 308 K (35 °C), the heat source is removed from the vehicle, the vehicle removed from the evaporative emission enclosure and the entire procedure outlined in paragraph 5.1.7. below repeated until break-through occurs.
+If break-through has not occurred by the time the fuel temperature 308 K (35 °C), the heat source is removed from the vehicle, the vehicle removed from the evaporative emission enclosure and the entire procedure outlined in paragraph 5.1.7. repeated until break-through occurs.

 5.1.6.
 Butane loading to breakthrough

 5.1.6.1.
-If the enclosure is used for the determination of the break-through (see paragraph 5.1.4.2. above) the vehicle shall be placed, with the engine shut off, in the evaporative emission enclosure.
+If the enclosure is used for the determination of the break-through (see paragraph 5.1.4.2.) the vehicle shall be placed, with the engine shut off, in the evaporative emission enclosure.

 5.1.6.2.
 The evaporative emission canister shall be prepared for the canister loading operation.
 The canister shall not be removed from the vehicle, unless access to it in its normal location is so restricted that loading can only reasonably be accomplished by removing the canister from the vehicle.
 Special care shall be taken during this step to avoid damage to the components and the integrity of the fuel system.